MonoTech01/Networking-Labs/ACLs/Configure_Extended_ACLs _Scenario_1.md

 # Performance
 ## PC1 needs FTP access to the server.
-Configure an ACL to permit FTP and ICM

-P from PC1 LAN
+Configure an ACL to permit FTP and ICMP from PC1 LAN

 ![ACLs_5.4.12](/Images/PT_5.4.12_3.png)
 ![ACLs_5.4.12](/Images/PT_5.4.12_3a.png)